 Units have a faceplate with two coax cable hook-ups.
-It is located above the refrigerator cabinet on the AS model and under the desk on the 22 FT.
-CCD model.
+It is located on the roadside bedroom wall in the 19 ft. model, above the desk on the 22 FT. model, on the roadside wall forward of the refrigerator on the 25 ft. sleep six, and under the dinette table on the 28 ft.
+This option is not available on the 16 ft. model.
 The faceplate has a small coax cable jumper running between the hook-ups to complete the cable TV circuit when in use.

 To install a satellite system use the following procedure: